ISU-MolPhyl/EEOB563/computer_labs/lab1/msa.md

 Although, this practice is somewhat controversial, many researchers would remove such regions.
 There are two programs you can use to do this, but I recommend two:
 - [Gblocks](http://www.phylogeny.fr/one_task.cgi?task_type=gblocks) is a computer program written in ANSI C language that eliminates poorly aligned positions and divergent regions of an alignment of DNA or protein sequences.
-- [Aliscore](https://bonn.leibniz-lib.de/en/research/research-centres-and-groups/aliscore) identify random similarity within multiple sequence alignments based on Monte Carlo resampling within a sliding window.
+- [TrimAl](https://github.com/inab/trimal) is a tool for the automated removal of spurious sequences or poorly aligned regions from a multiple sequence alignment.

 ## Additional Tools
 [T-coffee](https://tcoffee.crg.eu/apps/tcoffee/index.html) can be used to run+combine and/or compare several alignment algorithms.